 When you feel influenced by someone’s words or behaviors, take a minute to breathe and think.
 You may need to leave the room, or as a question such as “Can you tell me more about that?” or ask for a minute to think.
 Give yourself time to listen to what is said, and to think about your feelings before acting.

 Assess your expectations.

 Practicing this agreement involves acknowledging your own perspective.
 Did you expect your boss to tell you that you did a spectacular job?
-Did you assume that your partner would understand you were running late and therefore did not clean up after yourself?
+Did you assume that your partner would understand that you were running late and did not clean up after yourself?
 Were you thinking that your friend would call you for lunch?

-Sometimes when we have expectations or make assumptions that do not hold true, we can be disappointed when things do not work out as we had thought they would.
+Sometimes when we have expectations or make assumptions that do not hold, we can be disappointed when things do not work out as we had thought they would.
 Remember, others in your life are thinking about themselves, their wants, expectations, and assumptions.
 Perhaps theirs are different from yours.
 Do not jump to conclusions and take things personally.
 Discuss the situation.

 Remember: It is not always all about you.
 Sometimes it is about the other person.